 I also like to get doll clothes patterns from books, which come with both patterns and picture tutorials.
 I recommend these doll clothes pattern books for beginners.

 I’ve written an entire post about essential sewing supplies for beginners with pictures and descriptions.
-However, here’s a run-down of sewing supplies you may need, depending on the type of clothes you want to sew.
+However, here’s a run-down of sewing supplies you may need, depending on the type of doll clothes you want to make.

 - Sewing machine or needle and thread

 - Cutting tools: sewing scissors, paper scissors, pinking shears, and rotary cutter with cutting mat and acrylic ruler